artificialjava/artificialjava/README.md

 I'm Jillian, aka artificialjava :coffee: :sunrise_over_mountains:

 #### :cherry_blossom: Who Am I?
-- :memo: the founder of the YouTube channel Explain Like A Student (ELAS).
 - :mortar_board: a CS student in university, and am passionate about OOP and AI
 - :globe_with_meridians: an advocate for creating safe and inviting environments for everyone in STEM